Thoregon/ThoregonWiki/wiki/identity.md

 this can either be a commercial credential, or a default credential at first use.

 create an instance for each defined app credential.

 Idle detection: https://web.dev/idle-detection/

+Agents

+- me.agents
+- me.agents.<instance>      (id of instance)
+- me.agents.<alias>         (logical)

+on an agent many services can be available.
+They are indexed by their name, therefora a service must have a unique name within the agent. a service can have multiple instances like applications.

+- me.agents.<instance>.services
+- me.agents.<instance>.services.<name>
+- me.agents.<instance>.services.<name>.<instance>

+Services
+all lone services of an identity (the consumer of the service) to be used w/o knowing where the service is located. logical, non persistent. will be collected at startup and kept in sync.
+Lone services must be setup on an agent instance

+- me.services

+Meshes [TDB]
+defines meshes to be operated for the identity. can be spread over many agents/devices. services on the agent belonging to the mesh can be found at me.

+- me.mesh.weaver            overall mesh manager for the identity
+- me.mesh.controller        the local controller for the local parts of the mesh
+- me.mesh.<name>            the mesh with the <name>

 ### Thatsme private identity directory